writethedocs/www/docs/conf/na/2015/news/announcing-keynotes-sponsors-reminder.md

 ## Call for Proposals Reminder

 There is still time to submit your talk to Write the Docs!
-The [Call for Proposals](http://www.writethedocs.org/conf/na/cfp/) ends on **February 28th at Midnight PST**, so make sure to get your talk in this month.

 Our community is full of amazing people, and we'd love to have you come and share your experiences with us.